 In 1974 The FDA banned mercury in most cosmetic products.
 However, it is not a complete ban.
 The FDA has said that mercury compounds may be used in cosmetic products in small amounts as a preservative in products that are used around the eyes when no equally safe and effective alternative is available.
 The main problem with that statement?
 There are many other safe, alternative ingredients that can be used as preservatives instead of mercury.
 So why they have allowed this loophole to exist makes no sense.
 Remember, even small doses of mercury exposure can be dangerous.

 According to FDA regulations, any cosmetic product that contains more than unavoidable traces of mercury is in violation of the Federal Food, Drug and Cosmetic Act and is subject to legal action.
 However, products used around the eyes are exempt from this rule.
 The FDA has set a maximum allowable limit for mercury in cosmetic products of no more than 1 part per million (0.0001 percent).
 Any amount at or above this limit is subject to strict regulatory action, except for products intended for use around the eyes.
 This exception applies to preservatives in eye-area products such as eyeliners and mascara.
 It does not apply to creams and lotions.
-The "logic" behind this exception is that mercury-containing preservatives are exceptionally effective in preventing Pseudomonas bacterial contamination of cosmetics.
-However, there are many other safer preservatives that can do the same job without the health risks.
-The FDA regulations allow mercury to be used as a preservative up to a maximum level of 65 parts per million (ppm) or limited to 65 parts per million ppm (0.0065 percent) of mercury.
-The good thing is that most companies have gone away from using mercury as a preservative, but this is most, not all.

-Even as recently as 2013, the UN, During the Diplomatic Conference for the Minamata Convention on Mercury excluded mascara and eye makeup from the ban on mercury in cosmetics and soaps.
-The other terrifying thing is that if a company is using mercury as a preservative in their eye makeup, they don't have to disclose this ingredient on the label because the FDA does not require ingredients that comprise less than 1% of a cosmetic product to be shown on the label.
-So even if you want to make a conscious decision to avoid mercury in your mascara or other eye makeup, you will not be able to find this ingredient listed on the label, which makes it extremely difficult for you to find out if it is in the product or not.
+The other scary thing is that if a company is using mercury as a preservative in their eye makeup, they don't have to disclose this ingredient on the label because the FDA does not require ingredients that comprise less than 1% of a cosmetic product to be shown on the label.
+So, even if you want to make a conscious decision to avoid mercury in your mascara or other eye makeup, you will not be able to find this ingredient listed on the label, which makes it extremely difficult for you to find out if it is in the product or not.

-My favourite safe mascaras:
+My favourite safe mascara:

 I hope you found this helpful!
 Just remember, that what you put on your body is just as important as what goes in your body so make sure you are making smart choices when it comes to your skincare and beauty products.
 If you have any questions about picking safe products please let me know.
-I also have a Skin Care Quiz which you can complete and I will get back to you.

 Other health information you will like: